Where to Stay in Granada First Time: Best Areas

 Best places to stay in Granada Sacromonte:

-budget ($): Apartamentos Montesclaros provides beautiful, spacious apartments, all of which boast free and air-conditioning as well as a private bathroom, kitchen, and dining room, while some even have their own balcony.
+budget ($): Apartamentos Montesclaros provides beautiful, spacious apartments, all of which boast air-conditioning rooms with their own balcony.
 Close to San Nicholas Viewpoint, San Nicolas Viewpoint, Alhambra, and Generalife.

 budget ($): Solar MontesClaros provides rooms decorated in a traditional Andalusian style, all fully air-conditioned and feature either a balcony or a terrace with an amazing view of the Alhambra Palace.
 Within walking distance from Elvira Street, solar MontesClaros, Generalife Palace.